MonoTech01/Networking-Labs/ACLs/Configure_Extended_ACLs _Scenario_1.md

 # Performance
 ## PC1 needs FTP access to the server.
-Configure an ACL to permit FTP and ICMP from PC1 LAN
+Configure an ACL to permit FTP and ICMP from PC1 LAN.
+When configured and applied, this ACL should permit FTP and ICMP.
+ICMP is listed, but FTP is not.
+This is because FTP is an application layer protocol that uses TCP at the transport layer.

 ![ACLs_5.4.12](/Images/PT_5.4.12_3.png)
 ![ACLs_5.4.12](/Images/PT_5.4.12_3a.png)

+Don't press Enter for all TCP traffic.
+To limit to FTP only, type 'eq ?' and select 'ftp'.

 ![ACLs_5.4.12](/Images/PT_5.4.12_4.png)

+Extend the current access list with a statement allowing ICMP traffic from PC1 to Server.
+No need to filter specific ICMP types.
+Finally, apply the rules on R1's int g0/0.

 ![ACLs_5.4.12](/Images/PT_5.4.12_5.png)

+### Verify
+default username/ password is cisco

+Successfully accessed the server's ftp service.

+Ping PC2 from PC1.
+The ping failed because the ACL doesn't explicitly permit this traffic.

 ![ACLs_5.4.12](/Images/PT_5.4.12_6.png)